mogmyij/webstore/docs/documentation.md

         *   Responsive: Includes a "Filters" button to toggle visibility on mobile (`isOpen`, `setIsOpen` props).
     *   `SortDropdown.tsx`: A dropdown menu for selecting product sort order.
 Manages its own open/close state (`isOpen`).
 Options include 'Newest', 'Name (A-Z)', 'Name (Z-A)', 'Price (Low to High)', 'Price (High to Low)'.
     *   `QuantitySelector.tsx`: A component with "+" and "-" buttons and a display for quantity.
 Used on product detail and cart pages.
 Takes `quantity`, `onQuantityChange`, `min` (default 1), `max` (default 99) as props.

+*   **`components/checkout/`** (New):
+    *   `OrderSuccessDisplay.tsx`:
+        *   Displays a prominent success message with green checkmark icon.
+        *   Provides visual confirmation that the order was successfully placed.
+        *   Uses consistent styling with green color scheme for success states.

+    *   `OrderMetaInfo.tsx`:
+        *   Shows essential order metadata (order date, customer name).
+        *   Displays information in a clean, readable format below the success message.

+    *   `PurchasedItemsList.tsx`:
+        *   Renders a complete list of purchased items.
+        *   Each item displays: product image, name, quantity, and individual price.
+        *   Uses `PurchasedItemCard` sub-component for consistent item presentation.
+        *   Integrates with Next.js Image component for optimized image loading.

+    *   `InvoiceDetails.tsx`:
+        *   Displays comprehensive pricing breakdown in a structured format.
+        *   Shows transaction ID, subtotal, discount (if applicable), shipping costs, and final total.
+        *   Uses Singapore Dollar (S$) currency formatting.
+        *   Provides clear visual hierarchy with emphasized total amount.

+    *   `PaymentInfo.tsx`:
+        *   Shows payment method details including card type, last 4 digits, and brand.
+        *   Displays formatted order date and time with proper localization.
+        *   Uses credit card icon for visual clarity.
+        *   Formats timestamps in GB locale with 12-hour format.

+    *   `CustomerDetails.tsx`:
+        *   Displays both billing and shipping information side-by-side.
+        *   Handles optional company field in billing details.
+        *   Uses responsive grid layout for mobile and desktop views.
+        *   Provides clear section headers and consistent formatting.

+    *   `EmailNotification.tsx`:
+        *   Confirms that order confirmation email has been sent.
+        *   Displays the email address where confirmation was sent.
+        *   Provides reassurance about email delivery timing.

+    *   `ContinueShoppingButton.tsx`:
+        *   Provides clear call-to-action to return to shopping.
+        *   Links back to the main shop page.
+        *   Uses consistent button styling with the rest of the application.

 ### 3.4.
 State Management (`context/` directory)